carpentries-lab/good-enough-practices/episodes/05-project_organization.md

 create and save a numeric result.
 For a small project with one main output, a single controller script should be placed in the main `src` directory and distinguished clearly by a name such as "runall".
-The short example in Figure [fig:script] is typical of scripts of this kind; note how it uses one variable, `TEMP_DIR`, to avoid repeating the name of a particular directory four times.
+The short example below is typical of scripts of this kind; note how it uses one variable, `TEMP_DIR`, to avoid repeating the name of a particular directory four times.